microsoft/ParrotServe/benchmark/benchmark_results.md

 Baseline: No pipeline, submitting requests sequentially.
 No App FIFO.
 Settings: Chunks num=20, per_chunk_size=650, 16 VMs send requests concurrently.
 And the backend engine's max_num_batched_tokens is 2560, max_batch_size=2.

-### Chat Serving, 1 GPU

-This benchmark is to demonstrate that for latency-sensitive applications (chatting), to meet certain latency requirement (e.g. 20ms per generated token), how large should we set `max_batch_size` and `max_total_tokens`?

-It's a non-trivial trade-off between latency and throughput.
-The larger the batch size is, (usually) the higher the throughput is, but the latency will be higher.
-(Which means QoS of every user will be worse.)

-Setting: ShareGPT, 100 requests max_num_batched_tokens=2560.

-We only count the model execution time, not including the queueing time, since in real case these requests will be rejected.

-latency requirement: 30ms per generated token

-Burst results (max_total_tokens, percentage of OK requests):
-- 12288: 0.06
-- 10240: 0.25
-- 8192: 0.53
-- 6144: 0.85
-- 4096: 0.90
-- 2048: 0.96

-Serving results (25 req/s):
-- 12288: 0.06
-- 10240: 0.28
-- 8192: 0.45
-- 6144: 0.51
-- 4096: 0.78
-- 2048: 0.8

-Hence, for meeting 30ms latency requirement, a batch of total tokens (including KV cache) should be better <= 4096.

-In some of our experiments, we let baseline to use 6000~10000 tokens.

 ### Map-Reduce 1 GPU